NEWS -- Read the Press Release --The End of Life Namaste Care program for People with Dementia

 I am continuing my effort to help educate care partners both family and professionals to help people LIVE - not just exist - with an irreversible dementia like Alzheimer's disease.
 I do not think that keeping a person clean, fed, and groomed is living; this is merely existing.
 People need to be engaged in meaningful activities, they need to feel wanted, loved, need to feel as if they still can contribute.
 So, whenever and where ever possible, I will speak and write about this.

 My relationship with Seasons Hospice and Palliative Care has grown and I am now speaking on this very subject all over the country.
-They have 23 programs in 17 states so please check with your Seasons location to see if I will be speaking in a convenient location for you.
+They have 25 programs in 19 states and 16 inpatient units, so please check with your Seasons location to see if I will be speaking in a convenient location for you.
 They are the only major hospice organization offering Namaste Care to their patients with advanced dementia.